Polyfidelity

-Origin
+Origins

 The Purple Mobius has been seen added to other images for poly discussion group logos, poly bookclubs, and even cross-over groups like poly atheists.
+It is not specific to polyfidelity.

 The practices and beliefs underlying polyfidelity have long existed, but in uncodified fashion.
+The broader term "polyamory" first appeared in an article by Morning Glory Zell-Ravenheart, "A Bouquet of Lovers", published in May 1990 in Green Egg magazine, as "poly-amorous".
+In May 1992, Jennifer L. Wesp created the Usenet newsgroup alt.polyamory, and the Oxford English Dictionary (OED) cites the proposal to create that group as the first verified appearance of the word.
+The broader words polyamory, polyamorous, and polyamorist were added to the OED in 2006.
+While polyfidelity is not explicitly listed as a main entry in the OED, it is defined in the Encyclopedia Britannica.

 The Oneida Commune of the mid-19th century practiced complex marriage, encouraging individual members in the freedom to have multiple ongoing sexual relationships within the community, as an expression of their beliefs and religious faith.
-This was occasionally referred to as a group marriage, a term brought back to popular recognition by the 1974 publication of Group Marriage: a study of contemporary multilateral marriage by Larry Constantine and Joan Constantine.
+This was occasionally referred to as a group marriage, a term later brought back to popular recognition by the 1974 publication of Group Marriage: a study of contemporary multilateral marriage by Larry Constantine and Joan Constantine.
+Because modern polyfidelity denotes a closed, exclusive bond among a specific close plural relationship, and because Oneida’s "complex marriages" extended relations and relationships non-exclusively across the entire commune rather than a closed subgroup, it did not fit the modern definition.

-The term polyfidelity was also practiced in the "New Tribe" of the Kerista Commune.
-A utopian community based in the Haight-Ashbury district of San Francisco, California active from the 1970s to the early 1990s.
-The engaged in a specific form of polyamory.
-Members were required to engage in multi-partner relationships that prioritize equality, and mutual consent.
-Respecting diverse gender identities and sexual orientations.
-Sexual activity with all members was encouraged while forming exclusive relationships within the group was discouraged.
+Polyfidelity was truly practiced in the "New Tribe" of the Kerista Commune, a utopian community based in the Haight-Ashbury district of San Francisco active from the 1970s to the early 1990s, who engaged in this specific form of polyamory.
+Members were required to engage in multi-partner relationships that prioritized equality and mutual consent, and respected diverse gender identities and sexual orientations.
+Sexual activity with all members was encouraged while forming exclusive relationships within the commune was discouraged.
 Consensus was essential for incorporating new members in and also respecting the group's foundational agreement.

-The broader term polyamory was coined later.
-The word "polyamorous" first appeared in an article by Morning Glory Zell-Ravenheart, "A Bouquet of Lovers", published in May 1990 in Green Egg magazine, as "poly-amorous".
-In May 1992, Jennifer L. Wesp created the Usenet newsgroup alt.polyamory, and the Oxford English Dictionary (OED) cites the proposal to create that group as the first verified appearance of the word.
-The words polyamory, polyamorous, and polyamorist were added to the OED in 2006.
+Function

+Polyfidelitous relationships are composed of three or more partners who have agreed to be romantically and sexually exclusive within the group.
+As such, the relationship is ‘’closed’’ as an analogous monogamous relationship would be; the difference compared to monogamy is the amount of people included in the relationship.
+While being a subtype of general polyamory, polyfidelity can resemble monogamy in its relationship power dynamics, attitudes towards autonomy, and group consent.
+In this sense, polyfidelity expands upon the standard practices and beliefs of monogamy while still remaining within the category of polyamory.

+The group may not be interested in further expansion, or the group may be interested in admitting additional people by unanimous consent of the existing members.
+Polyfidelity can develop from an established closed-monogamous couple seeking to add one or more individuals to the relationship.